praneethratna/Question-pairs-duplicate/README.md

 # Question pairs duplicate Identification
-This repository contains the model for Identification of Duplicate Questions using keras and attention.
+This repository contains the model for Identification of Duplicate Questions using keras framework and attention model.

 ## About the dataset